Spy06/Netcode/README.md

 And this is where the reliability system comes in, it will detect the lost packets, catch them so we can resend it again Dont forget to set the Run In Background to true (Project Settings > Player)

-NOTE: THERE ARE MAYBE SOME BUGS.
-NOTE AGAIN: YES, THERE ARE SO MANY BUGS lol
+NOTE: CURRENTLY IM LEARNING HOW TO DO THIS, SO THERE ARE PROBABLY SO MANY BUGS NOTE AGAIN: YES, THERE ARE SO MANY BUGS lol